CadQuery/cadquery/doc/examples.rst

 This example shows how to locate a new workplane on the face of a previously created feature.

 .. note::
     Using workplanes in this way are a key feature of CadQuery.
-Unlike typical 3d scripting language, using work planes frees you from tracking the position of various features in variables, and allows the model to adjust itself with removing redundant dimensions
+Unlike a typical 3d scripting language, using work planes frees you from tracking the position of various features in variables, and allows the model to adjust itself with removing redundant dimensions